commonman254/loader/README.md

-# PlymouthTheme-Loader
-A beautiful plymouth theme.
+Loader is a simple and beautiful plymouth theme made with the help of [Krishnan's Theme] (https://github.com/krishnan793/PlymouthTheme-Cat)